krr-up/mapf-instance-generator/README.md

   usage: `clingo room.lp --rand-freq=1 --configuration=frumpy -c s=20 -c w=5`

-- [task.lp](https://github.com/krr-up/mapf-instance-generators/blob/main/encodings/task.lp): Inserts agents, starts and goals
+- [agents.lp](https://github.com/krr-up/mapf-instance-generators/blob/main/encodings/agents.lp): Inserts agents, starts and goals

-  usage: `clingo instance.lp task.lp --rand-freq=1 -c a=2 `
+  usage: `clingo instance.lp agents.lp --rand-freq=1 -c a=2 `

 To be able to visualize the instances with the asprilo visualizer, use the converter: [mif_to_asprilo.lp](https://github.com/krr-up/mapf-instance-format/blob/main/mif_to_asprilo.lp) like this: